 - 1/2 to 1 cup fine dried bread crumbs or panko, as needed

 - 4 salmon fillets (about 6 ounces each)

 - Essence to taste

-- Season the salmon with Essence.
+Season the salmon with Essence.
 In a large sauté pan with an ovenproof handle, heat the olive oil over high heat.
 Add the salmon and sear for 2 minutes.
 Turn over and cover the top side of each fillet with the bread crumb mixture.
-Place the pan in the oven and roast 14 minutes for medium-rare, 16 minutes for medium, and 18 minutes for well done.
+Drizzle a little olive oil or oil from the pan over the ginger crust.
+Place the pan in the oven and roast 4 to 5 minutes for medium-rare.